-3. For every dollar or pound you spend on building a website or developing a product, allocate ten to spend on marketing it.
-You can have the coolest tool on the internet, but if nobody knows about it – which they won’t unless you expend massive amounts of time and money spreading the word – it won’t make you any revenue.
+3. For every dollar or pound and every minute of your time you spend on building a website or developing a product, allocate ten on marketing it.
+A focus on the usually enjoyable and glamorous part of creating a product or service versus the oft-arduous and decidedly unglamorous grind of marketing it is one of the biggest reasons we’ve witnessed ventures being unsuccessful.
+You can have the coolest tool on the internet, but if nobody knows about it – which they won’t unless you expend massive amounts of time and/or money spreading the word – it won’t make you any revenue.

 4. Keep an eye on your competitors like a hawk.
 Use tools like Google Alerts to see what they’re up to and imitate and improve upon their best business practices.